bondms/bondms.github.io/_posts/2020-10-02-ev-charging.md

 Some AC chargers, however, are untethered and require the user to provide a cable.
 In this case, cable selection may limit charging speed below the maximum supported by the combination of the vehicle and the charger.

-Consider a user with the follow two cables (both being type 2, mode 3):
+Consider a user with the following two cables (both being type 2, mode 3):

 1. 3-phase, 16 Amp (11 kW).
 1. 1-phase, 32 Amp (7.2 kW).